Jungle Tile Tutorial

 Go to Effects...Image Effects...Seamless Tiling...

-To make the muted version of the tile, copy and paste as a new
+To make the muted version of the tile, add a new raster layer,

-white (no texture), lower the opacity of the layer, by moving the
+flood fill with white (no texture), lower the opacity of the layer,

 I hope you enjoyed this tutorial.